wacncontent/CustomizeTool/output/articles/cloud-services/best-practices-performance.md

 -->
 ##### Serialization #####

 Serialization is not an obvious part of performance optimization, but reducing network traffic can be significant, in some application scenarios.
-For an example of how serialization sizes can vary depending on the protocol, see the reductions demonstrated in [Azure Web Applications and Serialization](http://go.microsoft.com/fwlink/?LinkId=252749).
+For an example of how serialization sizes can vary depending on the protocol, see the reductions demonstrated in [Azure Websites and Serialization](http://go.microsoft.com/fwlink/?LinkId=252749).

 If the amount of data being moved is a performance issue, then use the smallest available serialization available.
 In the event that serialization performance isn't sufficient, consider using custom or non-Microsoft third party serialization formats.
 As always, proof of concept testing is key.